ROCm/HIP/docs/understand/programming_model.rst

 .. _inherent_thread_hierarchy_block:

 Block
-  The middle grouping is called a block or thread block.
-The defining feature of a block is that all threads in a block will share an instance of memory which they may use to share data or synchronize with one another.
+  The next level of the thread hierarchy is called a thread block, or block.
+The defining feature of a block is that all threads in a block will share an instance of memory which they may use to share data or synchronize with one another, as described in :ref:`memory_hierarchy`.

   The size of a block is user-configurable but is limited by the queryable capabilities of the executing hardware.
-The unique ID of the thread within a block is 3-dimensional as provided by the API.
+The unique ID of the thread within a block can be 1, 2, or 3-dimensional as provided by the HIP API.
+You can configure the thread block to best represent the data associated with the instruction set.
 When linearizing thread IDs within a block, assume the "fast index" being dimension ``x``, followed by the ``y`` and ``z`` dimensions.

 .. _inherent_thread_hierarchy_grid:

 Grid
-  The outermost grouping is called a grid.
-A grid manifests as a single dispatch of kernels for execution.
-The unique ID of each block within a grid is 3-dimensional, as provided by the API and is queryable by every thread within the block.
+  The top-most level of the thread hierarchy is a grid.
+A grid is the collection of blocks, which are collections of threads, defined for the kernel.
+A grid manifests as a single launch of the kernel to run.
+The unique ID of each block within a grid can be 1, 2, or 3-dimensional, as provided by the API and is queryable by every thread within the block.

 Cooperative groups thread model
 -------------------------------